skrey/yellow-extensions/features/core/README.md

 ## How to show and hide a page

-By default all pages are available on your website.
-You can set a different `Status` in the [settings](https://extensions.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of a page.
-You can chose between different status settings, to make a page unavailable and control who can see it.
+All `content` folders are available on your website.
+Set `Status` in the [settings](https://extensions.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of a page.
+You can chose between different states, to make a page unavailable and control who can see it.
 See settings below.

 ## How to redirect to another page